Who can sell Girl Scout Cookies?

 What should I do if I encounter someone selling cookies early?

-Girl Scouts, both girls and adults, are governed by our Promise and Law.
+Girl Scouts, both girls and adults, are governed by the Girl Scout

+Promise and Law.
 We hope you will remain faithful to these throughout

-the cookie program and remind fellow Girl Scouts what the program is all about.
+the cookie program and remind fellow Girl Scouts to be honest and

 We know that conflicts can arise occasionally.
 We ask adults to

-remember they are role models for our girls.
+remember they are role models for girls.
 Please do not argue in front

 of girls.
-You may see some people behaving in a ‘not-so Girl
+If you witness people behaving in a ‘not-so-Girl Scout’

 Can a Troop Leader ask parents to pre-pay for cookies their